SteveGaoQX/BayTetra/README.md

 Semiparametric Approach for Testing Trajectory Differences'' by Wei, J & Gao, Q & Xu, Y (2023).

-## List of dependent packages
+### List of dependent packages
 dep_packages <- c(
     "Rcpp", "RcppArmadillo", "MCMCpack", "MASS", "splines", "dplyr", "tmvtnorm", "Matrix", "rstan", "mvtnorm", "truncnorm", "pracma", "loo"
 )

-## Check if the packages are already installed and install them if they are not
+### Check if the packages are already installed and install them if they are not
 new.packages <- dep_packages[!(dep_packages %in% installed.packages()[,"Package"])]
 if(length(new.packages)) {
     install.packages(new.packages)
 }

-## Now you can proceed to install the BayTetra package using BayTetra_0.1.0.tar.gz
+### Now you can proceed to install the BayTetra package using BayTetra_0.1.0.tar.gz
 install.packages("BayTetra_0.1.0.tar.gz", repos = NULL)

-And the example code provides an example of how to quickly implements the BayTetra
+## the example code provides an example of how to quickly implements the BayTetra